carlahy/garden/readings/@toomey2021place.md

 ---

 ### notes
 - Explores people's perception of blue spaces, how people have a sense of space associated to blue spaces particularly in degraded spaces or those located in marginalised communities.
-Revitalisation projects risk disturbing
+Revitalisation projects risk disturbing connections

 #### revitalisation of waterfronts
 - New developments and new kind of public demand have put the focus of urban planning on sustainability, revitalisation and resilience